MouraCMichael/Robot_Advanced/README.md

 <br/>

 ## Description
-First Place winner of the 2018 IEEE International Student Robotics Contest.
-Origionally designed to competed in Grand Valley's EGR107 Class Robo Sockey game, where it also won first place.

-•	Worked in a team of 4 <br/>
+•	Worked in a team of 4 engineering students<br/>
+•	Used the Stanford Design Process
-•	Benchmarked designs complying with competition specifications and constraints <br/>
+•	Designed complied with all competition specifications and constraints <br/>
-•	Fabricated robot from benchmarked ideas <br/>
 •	Co-developed Arduino software <br/>
-•	Debugged Arduino, H-boards, peripherals, and wiring <br/>
+•	Debugged software, Arduino Uno pinouts, H-boards, peripherals, and wiring <br/>
 •	Rigorously tested design <br/>
 •	Oversaw all project operations <br/>